 When grant funds are not spent in a timely manner, the award is devalued due to inflation and rising costs of material and labor.
-To encourage timely expenditure of funds, REAP funds awarded this year that remain unspent will automatically be de-obligated and returned to the REAP program for re-appropriation on July 1, 2015.
+To encourage timely expenditure of funds, REAP funds awarded this year that remain unspent will automatically be de-obligated and returned to the REAP program for re-appropriation on July 1, 2018.

 DO NOT RETURN INSTRUCTIONS WITH APPLICATION.
-SUBMIT ONLY THE 9 PAGE APPLICATION WITH APPROPRIATE, REQUIRED ATTACHMENTS AS DESCRIBED IN THE INSTRUCTIONS!
+SUBMIT ONLY APPLICATION WITH APPROPRIATE, REQUIRED ATTACHMENTS AS DESCRIBED IN THE INSTRUCTIONS!

-DIRECTIONS FOR COMPLETING ATTACHMENT C:
+DIRECTIONS FOR COMPLETING ATTACHMENT E:

 THE TOTAL CAPITAL NEEDS SUMMARY